Theatre Sound Design, Show Control & Virtual Sound System Software

 • Direct internet web access to obtain software updates

-• ASIO sound card or mainboard with proven Windows XP sound and MIDI drivers
+• ASIO audio interface with proven Windows drivers

 • MIDI Adapter, properly installed and configured

-We have tested SoundMan-Server with many of the following audio interfaces and have measured the latency of the drivers in some cases.
-IMPORTANT: SM-Designer requires a sample rate of 48K!
+We have tested SoundMan-Server with many of the following audio interfaces and have measured the latency of the drivers in some cases:

 • MOTU 828 & 896 firewire versions - 96 samples